datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter2.md

 `@instructions`
-- Create a fitted `CountVectorizer` model by fitting an instance of a `CountVectorizer` object on data provided in the dataframe `df`
+- Create a fitted `CountVectorizer` model by fitting an instance of a `CountVectorizer` object upon the data provided in the dataframe `df`

 `@hint`
 - Apply the `fit` function to the `cv` object.
 Provide the name of the data dataframe as the argument.